 2.1 Information You Provide Directly to Us

-- Service Enrollment – If you choose to enroll for one of our Services, we may require, without limitation, your name, address (including country, city and state), telephone number, e-mail address, credit card number, bank account information, IP address, IP range, domain name(s), or Web Application URL(s).
-The types of information required to fulfill a service request depend on the types of Services being requested
+- Service Enrollment – If you choose to enroll for one of our Services, we may require, without limitation, from you and/or your child: name, address (including country, city and state), telephone number, e-mail address, grade, school, date of birth, credit card number, bank account information, IP address, IP range, domain name(s), or Web Application URL(s).
+All online lessons are recorded and used for student progress tracking, quality audits and teacher training.
+We store all student projects and apps developed as part of our services.
+The types of information required to fulfill a service request depend on the types of Services being requested.

 - Surveys – From time to time we may request information from customers via surveys.
 Participation in these surveys is completely voluntary and the user therefore has a choice whether or not to disclose this information.
 Survey information will be used for improving our customer service and service offerings.